-13.2.17Digital/analog pins (L1, L2, L3, and L4)
+14.2.15Digital/analogs (L1 and L2)

 The Lx pins are multi purpose inputs.
-They can be used as digital inputs, which can be sampled by reading the SPI and used for wakeup when 33912 is in Low-power mode or used as analog inputs for the analog multiplexer.
+They can be used as digital inputs, which can be sampled by reading the SPI and used for wakeup when 33911 is in Low-power mode or used as analog inputs for the analog multiplexer.
 When used to sense voltage outside the module, a 33 k Ω series resistor must be used on each input.

-When used as wake-up inputs L1-L4 can be configured to operate in cyclic-sense mode.
-In this mode one of the high-side switches is configured to be periodically turned on and sample the wake-up inputs.
-If a state change is detected between two cycles a wake-up is initiated.
-The 33912 can also wake-up from Stop or Sleep by a simple state change on L1-L4.

-When used as analog inputs, the voltage present on the Lx pins is scaled down by an selectable internal voltage divider and can be routed to the ADOUT0 output through the analog multiplexer.
+When used as wake-up inputs L1 and L2 can be configured to operate in cyclic sense mode.
+In this mode, the high-side switch is configured to be periodically turned on and sample the wake-up inputs.
+If a state change is detected between two cycles, a wake-up is initiated.
+The 33911 can also wake-up from Stop or Sleep by a simple state change on L1 and L2.
+When used as an analog input, the voltage present on the Lx pins are scaled down by a selectable internal voltage divider and can be routed to the ADOUT0 output through the analog multiplexer.

-Note: If an Lx input is selected in the analog multiplexer, it is disabled as a digital input and remains disabled in low power mode.
+Note: If an Lx input is selected in the analog multiplexer, it is disabled as a digital input and remains disabled in low-power mode.
 No wakeup feature is available in this condition.